mr-tea79/theplanet/README.md

 # Currently known problems

+When continuing a game scene dialog is missing.

 Occasionally the sprite appears in the text area ( I THINK THIS IS NOW SOLVED!)

 Keeping text on the screen long enough for the player to see it.
 (MOSTLY SOLVED)